Japanese vs Korean food | The differences between these cuisines

-Especially the use of mild flavoring with vinegar is just so interesting to me.
-I have this post on sushi vinegar that you should check out to read more on the intricate flavors of sushi rice.
+Especially, the use of mild flavoring with vinegar is just so interesting to me.
+I have this post on sushi vinegar that you should check out to read more about the intricate flavors of sushi rice.

 What makes Korean cuisine remarkable?

-Korean food refers to food originated from Korea through their traditional and cultural outlook and their position in the world.
+Korean food refers to food originating from Korea, through their traditional and cultural outlook, as well as their position in the world.

-Since Korea is mostly surrounded by ocean, it is mostly popular for its seafood.
-A number of other dishes like Korean barbecue and special flavoring spices, sauces and products like Kimchi are also popular.
+Since Korea is mostly surrounded by the ocean, it’s mostly popular for its seafood.
+A number of other dishes (like Korean barbecue) and special flavoring spices, sauces, and products (like kimchi) are also popular.

 Adding to a healthy eating regimen, both the Japanese and Koreans think about food as an important part of their way of life and it stretches out to the way in which they set up the dishes too.

 A portion of their customs developed around food is very discrete and only taught within families or from chef to chef, while others are known by almost every resident.